siakaramalegos/netlify-plugin-cache-folder/README.md

-Netlify Build plugin cache-folder - Netlify build plugin to cache the /_cache/ folder between builds.
+# Netlify Build plugin cache-folder
+This Netlify build plugin will cache the /_cache/ folder between builds.

-# Install
+## Install

 Please install this plugin from the Netlify app.

-# Configuration

-The following `inputs` options are available.
+For more information, see the Netlify Build Plugins [install docs](https://docs.netlify.com/configure-builds/build-plugins/#install-a-plugin).